SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 7
 Seal Speed: 8

-Tags: Utility, Environmental, Projectile
+Tags: Attack, Projectile

 Effects:
-Your opponent is covered in the flammable saliva.
-If they are hit by a Katon technique, the saliva ignites, applying an Ignite 5 effect to the unfortunate victim.
+Your opponent is covered in the flammable saliva for 30 IC.
+During so, the first time they are hit by a Katon technique, the saliva ignites, applying an Ignite 5 effect to the unfortunate victim.
 The severity of this effect is increased by 2 for each rank the jutsu is above E (7 for a D-rank jutsu, 9 for a C-rank, and so forth).

 ### **Nenshou Yari no Jutsu \- Burning Spear Technique**